THOMAS H. EBERLEIN, Program Chair, Environmental Programs

 Middletown, PA 17057-4898

-This program, offered at the Harrisburg campus, is intended for the engineer who desires a part-time graduate environmental engineering program.
-Prospective students who do not have an undergraduate engineering degree, but rather hold a baccalaureate degree in a related scientific field (such as chemistry, microbiology, environmental science) may be admitted to the program but may need to take some prerequisite undergraduate engineering courses.
-This degree program complements the Environmental Pollution Control graduate programs (M.E.P.C. and M.S. in EPC) offered by the same faculty.
+This program, offered at the Harrisburg campus, is intended for the engineer who wishes to pursue, either full-time or part-time, further training in the environmental field with a focus toward understanding the theory behind the design of environmental systems.
+Prospective students who do not have an undergraduate engineering degree, but rather hold a baccalaureate degree in a related scientific field (such as chemistry, microbiology, environmental science) may be admitted to the program but may need to take several prerequisite undergraduate engineering courses.
+This degree program builds on the Civil Engineering undergraduate program and complements the Environmental Pollution Control graduate programs (M.E.P.C. and M.S. in EPC) offered by the same faculty.

 A variety of civil and environmental engineering courses are regularly offered, as well as specialty courses in environmental policy, other engineering areas, computer science, and other policy-related areas.

-Requirements listed here are in addition to general Graduate School requirements stated in the GENERAL INFORMATION section of the Graduate Bulletin.
+Requirements listed here are in addition to general Graduate Council requirements stated in the GENERAL INFORMATION section of the Graduate Bulletin.

-Applicants are strongly encouraged to present an undergraduate degree in engineering from an accredited program.
-However, those who possess an undergraduate degree in a related scientific field may be considered for admission; those students will need to take additional engineering courses in order to be adequately prepared.
+Applicants are strongly encouraged to present an undergraduate degree in engineering from an ABET-accredited program.
+ABET (www.abet.org) is the accrediting body for engineering programs.
+However, those who possess an undergraduate degree in a related scientific field or unaccredited engineering program may be considered for admission; those students will need to take additional engineering courses at the undergraduate level in order to be adequately prepared.
+Applicants must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
+This degree must be from an officially recognized degree-granting institution in the country in which it operates.

 All students are expected to have an undergraduate junior/senior grade-point average of 3.0 on a 4.0-point system.
 Exceptions to this minimum may be made for students with special backgrounds or abilities, or other qualifications.